-The MOC Monitoring project aims to (i) present a scalable monitoring platform to collect and retain rich information about the Massachusetts Open Cloud (MOC) and (ii) make that information available for analysis.
+The MOC Monitoring project aims to (i) present a scalable monitoring platform to collect and retain rich information about the Mass Open Cloud (MOC) and (ii) make that information available for analysis.
 On this page, we present our design for a scalable cloud monitoring system that can collect, mediate, and expose data coming from multiple layers of the cloud, provide our roadmap for the coming months, and share the immediate team of researchers/engineers working on the project.

 Cloud users today have little visibility into the performance characteristics, power consumption and utilization of cloud software and hardware components.
 The cloud has little visibility into user application performance requirements and critical metrics, such as response time and throughput.
 Through this project, we attempt to reduce this information gap.

 Our fundamental goal is to provide a monitoring infrastructure that can expose rich information about all layers of the cloud (facility, network, hardware, OS, middleware, application and user layers) to all the other layers.
 In this way, we aim to reduce the need for costly reverse engineering or coarse-grained assumptions.
 We believe that such detailed, multi-layered information is key to developing intelligent, realistic performance and energy optimization techniques.
 For example, if the goal is to rapidly reduce data center power used while maintaining service level agreements (SLAs), we believe that it will be essential to identify candidate application components and their power/performance characteristics, and then determine the power saving technique to be applied to those components under SLA constraints.

 The current design of MOC’s monitoring architecture assumes a standard Infrastructure as a Service (IaaS) cloud setup that is composed of switches, storage and servers on the physical layer, and managed by OpenStack on the virtual layer.